The Zip Dob, a Folding Telescope

 It’s my observation that assembly time and difficulty has a large impact on how often the scope is used.
 It’s not so much how fast a scope could be assembled.
 Instead, it’s more of, “Do I have the energy tonight to drive somewhere and set it up?”
 The key is to avoid assembling the scope at all.

-I studied a number of folding arrangements, which basically squeeze air out of the telescope as it folds up.
+I designed my first folding scope, the 'Tri-Dob', in 2001.
+It featured folding altitude rims.
+I wanted more though, to fold the entire telescope such that it would fold for transport and unfold for observing like Origami.
+I studied a number of folding arrangements, which essentially squeeze air out of the telescope as it folds up.
 Folding is much quicker and most importantly, easier than assembling.
 In the end I chose a three-fold arrangement that squeezes the telescope into a small cube, easily picked up and carried by hand (total weight is about 25 pounds).
 From the bottom up, the folds are 30 degrees, 42 degrees, and 108 degrees.
 Note that the folds add up to 180 degrees, which results in the upper end folded down against the primary mirror, about as compact as possible.

 Unfolding the telescope at the Oregon Star Party Telescope Walkabout, 2010